Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate

+#### Appendix - An alternative Preprocessing (Bird-Eye)
+It is worth mentioning that I tried to implement a more "sofisticated" pre-processing consisting on applying a persperctive transform to the input images, in order to make the road look as a bird-eye image.
+Similarly as what is explained in the following Project 4 - Advanced Lane Find.
+My idea was that if I managed to make the curve more distinct and 'aparent' in the image, the model could learn more easily its shapes and extract more easily its features.

+![alt text][image7]
+I managed to get a model that worked perfectly well in Track 1 and partially in Track 2.
+However, the model did not improve the performance of the finally presented model with light pre-processing.
+My guess is that this could be due to two reasons:
+* The perspective transform was well suited for Track 1, but not for the complex scenarios of Track 2, including different slope degrees.
+* The perspective transform introduced artifacts in the top part of the images, due to the low resolution of the input images, that could hinder the model.